microsoft/hands-on-lab-github-copilot/docs/workshop.md

 4. Once completed, a screen that says `Sign in to use GitHub Copilot` will appear.
 Press the `Sign in to GitHub` button.
 5. Next, verify whether you are signed into your GitHub account.
 If you are not, log in.
 6. Once logged in, a screen titled `Authenticate to authorized access` will appear.
 Choose the necessary organization and click the `Continue` button.
-7. Go back to Visual Studio Code and press the `Sign in to GitHub` button to utilize the `GitHub Copilot Lab`.
+7. Go back to Visual Studio Code you should be logged in.
 8. Since you are already logged into GitHub, select the necessary organization and press the `Continue` button.

 Next, you can add the `GitHub Copilot Chat` extension: